allanalmatech/bovine_track/README.md

 ---

-## Pitch Summary
+## Summary

-BovineTrack helps you answer three critical questions in seconds:
+BovineTrack helps you answer three critical questions at your farm:
 - Where is each cow right now?
 - Is any cow outside safe boundaries?
 - Where was that cow at a specific time?

-It is designed for real farm operations, not demos: low-latency telemetry, boundary alerts, historical trace review, and operational dashboards with online status, network health, and battery visibility.
+It is designed for real farm operations: low-latency telemetry, boundary alerts, historical trace review, and operational dashboards with online status, network health, and battery visibility.

 ---